-A grade of "Incomplete" (IN) is assigned when the quality of work has been of passing grade, but the student has been prevented by illness or other justifiable cause from completing the work required prior to the final examination.
-Grades of "Incomplete" in required subjects not cleared within one resident quarter shall be changed to "F" and the course shall be repeated.
-Graduating seniors must clear all incompletes (IN) within the first two (2) weeks of their graduating quarter.
+A grade of "Incomplete" (I) is assigned when the quality of work has been of passing grade, but the student has been prevented by illness or other justifiable cause from completing the work required prior to the final examination.
+Grades of "Incomplete" not cleared within one resident quarter shall be changed to "F." Graduating seniors must clear all incompletes within the first two (2) weeks of their graduating quarter.
 Graduate students shall remove incomplete grades within a reasonable time, and will not be allowed to graduate with grades of "Incomplete" on their records.
 A student absent from a final examination for any reason other than personal illness must obtain an excuse from the respective Dean in order to take the examination.

 A grade of "Withdrawn" (W) will be assigned when the student drops a course within the first two weeks of a quarter.
 A grade of "Withdrawn Failing" (WF) or "Withdrawn Passing" (WP) will be assigned for a course dropped after this period.

-If a student is dropped for excessive absences or if he is absent from an examination, a grade of "FA" is assigned.
+If dropped for excessive absences or if absent from an examination, a grade of "FA" is assigned.